zenparsing/chromium-futures/README.md

 ```

+but this only trades one obscure pattern for another.

 Furthermore, this class-callback pattern has compositionality issues.
 Although tasks can be
 composed by chaining callbacks together, attempts to compose tasks within a class will tend
 to further obfuscate things, requiring increasingly long member function callback names: